 For example, we package our oils and hydrosols separately instead of formulating them into a lotion or cream, removing the need for Solubilizers.
 Skin adores these products separately.

-My Blacklist: Glycerin, Synthetic or toxic Preservatives, Emulsifiers, Solubilizers, Surfactants, Retinoids, Alcohol, artificial "fragrance" and Hyalauronic Acid.
+We don't favor: Glycerin, Synthetic or toxic Preservatives, Emulsifiers, Solubilizers, Surfactants, Retinoids, Alcohol, artificial "fragrance" and Hyalauronic Acid.

 Being a formulator is a journey, I've gotten more skilled over time and gotten clarity in my beliefs.

 Like Hyalauronic Acid, Glycerin is an ingredient that attracts moisture.
 This can be good or evil.
 If the humidity in your environment is high enough, glycerin can attract that moisture TO your skin.
 But if you are in a dry climate, glycerin can actually pull moisture OUT of your skin.
 This is the case for all humectants, but we choose to use humectants like honey, that have a broader spectrum of benefits.